kleinwhat/CLMA/README.md

   Before training, you need to make sure that you have the corresponding Imagenet training and validation datesets in `./imagenet/train` and `./imagenet/val`.

 - `CLMA.py` : generate CLMA weights for following attack experiment.
-Note that `./images` is the same with `./FIA/dataset/images`.
+Note that dataset is in`./FIA/dataset/images`.

 - `attack.py` : the implementation for different attacks.